Jump to:

 - Butter: reach for good quality butter – because the ingredient list is short, quality matters just a bit more.
 We like using European-style butter (like Kerrygold) in recipes where the butter itself makes a difference in flavor.

 - Shallots: shallots are milder than onions with a slight garlicky flavor.
 Slice them thin.
+If you can’t find shallots, use half a yellow onion and slice it very, very thin.

 How to Make Green Beans Almondine